marcoandre1/express-react-app/README.md

 #### Front End Summary

-- Webpack is useful as it allows us to write code using imports and with JSX
+1. Webpack is useful as it allows us to write code using imports and with JSX
-- Redux is a reliable and convenient way to store and manage our application state
+2. Redux is a reliable and convenient way to store and manage our application state
-- React components often contain forms used by the end user
+3. React components often contain forms used by the end user
-- Using Ract-Redux, React components can update automatically to reflect data
+4. Using Ract-Redux, React components can update automatically to reflect data

-# Creating Persistent Data storage with Node, Express, and MongoDB
+## Creating Persistent Data storage with Node, Express, and MongoDB

+### Installing MongoDB

+#### What is MongoDB?

+- Database for storing persistent data
+- Non-relational (collections, not tables, fluid data structure)
+- Convenient JSON-based communication works with Node
+- Alternative to relational databases such as MySQL

+#### Install MongoDB